swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 3. Created the Google Storage Bucket
 4. Installed DVC
 5. Initialized and configuring DVC
-6. Updated the gitignore file and adding the experiment data to DVC
+6. Updated the `.gitignore` file and adding the experiment data to DVC
 7. Pushed the data files to DVC
 8. Pushed the metadata files to Git